source: trunk/LMDZ.COMMON/libf/evolution/deftank/README

 35 1) None: to start a simulation from scratch;

-36 2) 're': to relaunch a simulation from a starting point (interactive prompt).
+36 2) 're': to resume a simulation from a starting point (interactive prompt).

 37

-38The Bash file ''launchPEM.sh'' is the master script to launch the PEM chained simulation.
+38The Bash file ''pem_workflow.sh'' is the master script to launch the PEM chained simulation.
 It checks if necessary files and required options for your simulation are ok.

 39